 Top 5 Places to see Branson Fall Foliage

 Located near the Dewey Short Visitor Center, this 2.2 mile trail combines vibrant fall foliage with sparkling views of the lake.

 Head to the Hwy 86 portion of the Mark Twain National Forest.
 Travel on Hwy 13 through Lampe and Kimberling City for a relaxing, picturesque drive complimented by views of Table Rock Lake.

-Tie you up your laces and take to the forest to see fall foliage up close.
-A hiking trail bordering Lake Taneycomo is a highlight.
+Tie you up your laces and take to the forest.
+At Lakeside, you can see fall foliage up close.
+In addition, trail leads to Lake Taneycomo, which is a highlight.

 Located between Branson and the entrance to Silver Dollar City, stop here for scenic vistas and access to hiking trails with sights of the White River Balds Natural Area.

 Walk the boardwalk path at the Landing to take in gorgeous views of the Lake Taneycomo bluffs in full autumn color.

 Bonus: If you feel like venturing further for fall foliage sights, northwest Arkansas towns such as Jasper, Ponca and Silver Hill feature beautiful fall colors and border the Buffalo National River.

 Ashley is Reserve Direct’s travel expert, visiting Branson to find the best travel tips, money-saving deals and insider information.
 With over 10 years of experience in first-hand-travel adventures, she shares her stories, advice, and current events to help you stay in the know.